MAGIX Movie Studio

-I taught myself how to use professional quality editing programs such as Final Cut Pro (for Mac only), Sony Vegas Pro, and Adobe Premiere Pro.
-I have had the opportunity to test out a list of basic video editors that are catered towards newer users including PowerDirector, Corel VideoStudio, Nero Video and Pinnacle Studio.
+I taught myself how to use professional quality editing programs such as Final Cut Pro (for Mac only), VEGAS Pro, and Adobe Premiere Pro.
+I have had the opportunity to test out a list of basic video editors that are catered to newer users including PowerDirector, Corel VideoStudio, Nero Video, and Pinnacle Studio.

 It’s safe to say that I understand what it takes to learn a brand-new video editing program from scratch, and I have a good sense of the quality and features you should expect from such software.

-My goal in writing this MAGIX Movie Edit Pro review is to let you know whether or not you are the kind of user who will benefit from using the program.
+My goal in writing this MAGIX Movie Studio review is to let you know whether or not you are the kind of user who will benefit from using the program.
 I have not received any payment or requests from MAGIX to create this review and have no reason to deliver anything but my honest opinion about the product.